Skip to content

 Sort BAM file by coordinates

-Next we sort the BAM file using the sort command from samtools. -o tells the command where to write the output.
+Next we sort the BAM file using the sort command from samtools.
+The -o flag tells the command where to write the output.

 samtools sort -o results/bam/SRR2584866.aligned.sorted.bam results/bam/SRR2584866.aligned.bam

-You can use samtools to learn more about this bam file as well.
+You can use samtools to learn more about the bam file.

 samtools flagstat results/bam/SRR2584866.aligned.sorted.bam